mbloch/mapshaper/docs/development/label-tool-design.md

   to the feature.

 `getMeasuredTextWidth(rec)` in `svg-label-metrics.mjs` is the one reader, for both `label-align` and the fit check.
-On a miss it *asks for* a measurement: the GUI installs a measure function at startup (`setTextMeasureFunction()`), and a reader that can ask needs no hooks anywhere else.
+On a miss it *asks for* a measurement: a measure function is installed at startup (`setTextMeasureFunction()`) — by the GUI in a browser, by `mapshaper-api.mjs` outside one — and a reader that can ask needs no hooks anywhere else.
 The alternative was measuring ahead of every reader — before each render, before each export, after each edit — which is three things to keep in step and a fourth for the console, where `-o out.svg` never goes near the export dialog.
-In Node nothing installs a measure function and every reader falls back exactly as it did before any of this existed.
+Where a width cannot be had at all — a font this machine has not got — every reader falls back exactly as it did before any of this existed.

 The memo is capped at 20,000 entries — a dozen bytes of key and a number each, one per distinct text and font, which typing a label adds one of per keystroke.
-Failures to measure are remembered too, so an unmeasurable label is not measured over and over; *not having a measure function* is not, because remembering that would let whatever rendered before the GUI installed one decide the width of that text for the rest of the session.
+Failures to measure are remembered too, so an unmeasurable label is not measured over and over; *not having a measure function* is not, because remembering that would let whatever rendered before one was installed decide the width of that text for the rest of the session.

 #### Nor is it a parameter